Shanka123/STSN/README.md

 To train on this dataset, we used a cluster with multiple nodes (2) and multiple gpus per node (3), and submitting scripts (`pgm_job.slurm`) to the SLURM job scheduler.

-You might have to change lines 4-8 depending on your cluster specifications.
+You might have to change lines 4-8 of `pgm_job.slurm` depending on your cluster specifications.
 Default settings are for training on six 40GB A100 GPUs across 2 nodes.

-Specify the path to the dataset, path to save the model, and run number in the folowing line of `pgm_job.slurm`
+Specify the path to the dataset, path to save the model, and run number (integer in string format) in the following line of `pgm_job.slurm`

-`srun python train_slot_transformer_pgm_multigpu.py --img_size=80 --batch_size=16 --depth=24 --learning_rate=0.00008  --num_epochs=160 --run=<RUN-NO-STR> --data=<PATH-TO-DATASET> --save_path=<PATH-TO-SAVE-MODEL> `
+`srun python train_slot_transformer_pgm_multigpu.py --img_size=80 --batch_size=16 --depth=24 --learning_rate=0.00008  --num_epochs=160 --run=<RUN-NO> --data=<PATH-TO-DATASET> --save_path=<PATH-TO-SAVE-MODEL> `

 To train on the neutral regime run `$ sbatch pgm_job.slurm`

-To resume training from a svaed model checkpoint, uncomment line 271 of `train_slot_transformer_pgm_multigpu.py`, and tun off learning rate warmup by replacing
+To resume training from a saved model checkpoint, uncomment line 271 of `train_slot_transformer_pgm_multigpu.py`, and turn off learning rate warmup by replacing
 ```
 i += 1